METLIFE CFO JOHN McCALLION PROVIDES FOURTH QUARTER AND FULL YEAR 2022 FINANCIAL UPDATE VIDEO

 (12) MetLife, Inc.’s inability to pay dividends and repurchase common stock;

-(13) MetLife, Inc.’s subsidiaries’ inability to pay it dividends;
+(13) MetLife, Inc.’s subsidiaries’ inability to pay dividends to MetLife Inc.;

 (14) investment defaults, downgrades, or volatility;